DBCDK/serviceprovider/doc/community/examples.md

 To get started with building a community, you will need a valid client and clientID, and the client needs to be configured with a valid community ID.
 To apply for access, contact [https://kundeservice.dbc.dk/](https://kundeservice.dbc.dk/).
 A valid token is required for all requests.

+### Responses
+Responses are returned within an envelope, as a JSON object with the following properties:

+* statusCode contains the status of the request, ie 200 if it went ok.
+* data contains the actual response, if applicable
+* error contains an error, if applicable

 ### Request a valid token
 ```javascript